jlmartinnavarro/LaTeXTemplateTFG/README.md

 An error related to the algorithm enviroment, used to format pseudocode, it's fixed.
 You can find the original template in ETSInf's website (http://www.inf.upv.es/www/etsinf/wp-content/uploads/2017/06/U0724319.rar), more information related to the different templates  (https://www.inf.upv.es/www/etsinf/es/plantilla-tfg/) and general information about the final project (https://www.inf.upv.es/www/etsinf/es/category/secretaria/tfg/) cas the FAQ (https://www.inf.upv.es/www/etsinf/es/preguntas-frecuentes-faqs-tfg-tfm/).

 If you have already the template the only file that has been modified is \tex\latex\tfgetsinf\tfgetsinf.cls.
-You can also modify your local copy where algorithm enviroment it's modified, as you can se in the following lines:
+You can also modify your local copy where algorithm enviroment is modified, as you can se in the following lines:

 %Before